bmwcarit/Emma/doc/readme-vis.md

 ## Process
 After analysing the mapfiles with the `Emma.py a` script one can visualise them using `Emma.py v`.

-## Usage

-    $ python Emma.py v --help
-    usage: Emma Visualiser [-h] [--version] --projectDir PROJECTDIR [--quiet] [--append] [--inOutDir INOUTDIR] [--subDir SUBDIR]
-                        [--overview] [--categorised_image_csv] [--noprompt]

-    Data aggregation and visualisation tool for Emma Memory and Mapfile Analyser (Emma).

-    optional arguments:
-    -h, --help            show this help message and exit --version             Display the version number.
-    --projectDir PROJECTDIR, -p PROJECTDIR
-                            Path to directory holding the config files.
-The project name will be derived from this folder name, (default: None)
-    --quiet, -q           Automatically accepts last modified .csv file in ./memStats folder (default: False)
-    --append              Append reports to file in ./results folder (default:
-                            False)
-    --inOutDir INOUTDIR, -i INOUTDIR
-                            Path containing the memStats directory (-> Emma output).
-If not given the `project` directory will be used. (default: None)
-    --subDir SUBDIR       Sub-directory of `inOutDir` where the Emma Visualiser results will be stored.
-If not given results will be stored in `inOutDir`. (default: None)
-    --overview            Create a .html overview. (default: False) --categorised_image_csv, -cat_img
-                            Save a .csv of categories found inside the image summary (default: False)
-    --noprompt            Exit program with an error if a user prompt occurs;
-                            useful for CI systems (default: False)

-    Copyright (C) 2019 The Emma authors License GPL-3.0: GNU GPL version 3
-    <https://gnu.org/licenses/gpl.html>.
-This is free software: you are free to
-    change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.

 ## Arguments in detail